bash7325/readme-generator/README.md

   * [Tests](#tests)
   * [Questions](#questions)
   ## Installation
-  fsd
+  test
   ## Usage
-  fasd
+  test
   ## License
   This project is licensed under the MIT license.
   ## Contributions
-  fasd
+  asd
   ## Tests
   undefined
   ## Questions
-  If you have any questions please reach out to me at sdf
+  If you have any questions please reach out to me at bash7325@gmail.com

+  Or visit my Github profile at  bash.com